 Then start layering the Skittles by color.
 How do you remember the order of the colors of the rainbow?
 I was taught the name Roy G. Biv to remember the order.
 I still use that to this day.

 There was a little more space left at the top of the jar so I added marshmallows to represent clouds, plus my kids love marshmallows.
-Usually when I’m trying to find some for hot chocolate the jar is almost empty.
-I think I need to start hiding marshmallows!
+Usually when I’m trying to find some for hot chocolate the jar is almost always empty.
+I think I need to start hiding the marshmallows!